-PARTY POSITIONS AMOUNT TRANSCRIPT REFERENCES Applicants: Do not oppose the Uncontested Alternative.
-Rebuttal-WEGO WG-O'Conor-r-2-3 Sierra Club: No position.
-Commission Staff: A fire protection analysis is needed for Commission Direct-PSC-Kirschling-cr-8-10; staff to confirm compliance with applicable safety regulations in 49 CFR Direct-PSC-Kirschling-pr-8-10; 193 and NFPA 59A.
-Surrebuttal-PSC-Kirschling-1 COMMISSION ALTERNATIVES Uncontested Alternative: Condition 6l. is necessary for approval of the pr oposed projects.
+PARTY POSITIONS AMOUNT TRANSCRIPT REFERENCES Commission Staff: A fire protection analysis is needed for Commission Direct-PSC-Kirschling-cr-8-10; staff to confirm compliance with applicable safety regulations in 49 CFR Direct-PSC-Kirschling-pr-8-10; 193 and NFPA 59A.
+Surrebuttal-PSC-Kirschling-1 Sierra Club: No position at this time.
+COMMISSION ALTERNATIVES Uncontested Alternative: Condition 61. is necessary for approval of the pr oposed projects.
 Commissioner Notes: